2 Signals Working in Favor of Starbucks Stock

 However, within the past five years, the equity has seen several historic pullbacks, including a steep selloff during the early 2020 broader-market plunge.
 Lessening the blow of these drops has been the stock’s 1,000-day moving average, as well as the $50 level (since 2015).
 Currently, SBUX is facing off with the former trendline, suffering a nearly two-year low of $78.92 on March 14, just ahead of Johnson’s retirement announcement.

 While we can’t be exactly sure of what to expect from the shares of Starbucks stock in the coming months and years, analysts do seem hopeful about the C-suite update.
 Credit Suisse analyst Lauren Silberman praised Schultz, calling him a "revered leader" and "uniquely well-qualified."
 What’s more, SBUX enjoyed a more then 5% jump on the day of the CEO announcement -- its highest daily percentage gain since November 2020.
-In simpler terms, despite the shares nosedive from its July 2021 record highs and a now 25% year-to-date deficit, the future may be looking brighter for Starbucks stock.7 Travel Stocks That Will Benefit as Covid Restrictions End
+In simpler terms, despite the shares nosedive from its July 2021 record highs and a now 25% year-to-date deficit, the future may be looking brighter for Starbucks stock.7 Defense Stocks to Buy as Global Tensions Continue to Grow

 .